f0nzie/petroleum.ml/README.md

 #>  Max.   :25.0   Max.   :120.00
 ```

-You’ll still need to render `README.Rmd` regularly, to keep `README.md`
+You'll still need to render `README.Rmd` regularly, to keep `README.md` up-to-date.
-up-to-date.

 You can also embed plots, for example:

 <img src="man/figures/README-pressure-1.png" width="100%" />

-In that case, don’t forget to commit and push the resulting figure
-files, so they display on GitHub\!
+In that case, don't forget to commit and push the resulting figure files, so they display on GitHub!